ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_webapps/webapps-intro-part-4.md

 pip install --user gunicorn
 ```

-We *can* create the file `requirements.txt` with this command:
+We  <span style="font-weight:bold; font-size: 110%; color:red;">can</span> create the file `requirements.txt` with this command:

 ```
 pip freeze > requirements.txt
 ```

-**BUT** "pip freeze" outputs the installed packages in the requirements format.
+ <span style="font-weight:bold; font-size: 110%; color:red;">But we won't do that!
+Because</span> "pip freeze" outputs the installed packages in the requirements format.
 However, over the course of SPIS, we have installed many packages, and the list is very *very* long; also heroku does not like some of the packages.

 **Instead**, go ahead and and type "idle requirements.txt" into the command line, and paste this into the file: